whamcloud/Online-Help/docs/Install_Guide/guide.md

 extended period (e.g., monitor every 30 seconds or so with periodic power commands), for each BMC.

-Appendix B - Backing up and Restoring Intel® Manager for Lustre\* Server Software
+Appendix B - Backing up and Restoring Manager for Lustre\* Server Software
 =================================================================================

 An effective system recovery strategy requires that the administrator